 The Company has no source of revenue.
 Its ability to continue as a going concern and meet its commitments as they become due, including completion of the exploration and development of its mineral property interests and to meet its general and administrative expenses, is dependent on the Company's ability to obtain the necessary financing.
-The Company relies primarily on the sale of its treasury securities to fund its operations and the Company's cash position is currently sufficient to maintain its planned operations for a full year.
-Management may raise additional capital to finance operations and expected growth.
+The Company relies primarily on the sale of its treasury securities to fund its operations and the Company's cash position is currently insufficient to maintain operations for an additional twelve months.
+Management must raise additional capital to finance operations.
 Although the Company has been successful in raising funds in the past, there can be no assurance that adequate funding will be available in the future, or available under terms favorable to the Company.

-For the year ended December 31, 2023, the Company reported a net loss of \$707,458 (December 31, 2022: net loss of \$967,195).
-The Company's accumulated deficit at December 31, 2023, was \$32,427,216 (December 31, 2022: \$31,719,758).
+For the year ended December 31, 2024, the Company reported a net loss of \$1,934,194 (December 31, 2023: net loss of \$707,458).
+The Company's accumulated deficit at December 31, 2024, was \$34,361,410 (December 31, 2023: \$32,427,216).
 The consolidated audited financial statements have been prepared by management in accordance with International Financial Reporting Standards ("IFRS") applicable to a going concern, which assumes that the Company will be able to meet its obligations and continue its operations for its next fiscal year, adverse financial conditions may cast substantial doubt upon the validity of this assumption.